Loading Events

 We are pleased to welcome CHFA members and non-members involved in the natural, organic and wellness industry to our Ottawa event.

-Online registration for the CHFA Regulatory Forum will be open until Wednesday, May 21, 2025.
+Online registration for the CHFA Regulatory Forum will be open until Friday, May 23, 2025.
 Onsite registration is available Tuesday, May 27 to Wednesday, May 28, 2025 at The Westin Ottawa located at 11 Colonel By Dr. Ottawa, ON.
 Please note the onsite fee is $1,299 and is different from the online pre-registration price.

 The CHFA Ottawa Regulatory Forum is taking place at The Westin Ottawa located at 11 Colonel By Dr. Ottawa, ON.